Schools and education

 In this section

-Is elective home education right for my child?
+Is EHE right for my child?

 Who should I notify about EHE?

-We strongly recommend that you also tell your GP, and any health services you use, that your child is being educated at home, so that your child can continue to get the health checks and immunisations that they would have received through school.
+We strongly recommend that you also tell your GP, and any health services you use, that your child is being educated at home.
+So that your child can continue to get the health checks and immunisations that they would have received through school.

 How we can support you